 I took my photos and had a walk on the bridge before turning back a few hundred metres towards the Kleab Bua Stadium, which I'd spotted from the train in the Tha Makham area of the city.

-The club name comes from the fact Muang is the Thai name for city centre and Kan being short for Kanchanaburi.
+The club name comes from the fact that Muang is the Thai name for the city centre, and Kan is short for Kanchanaburi.
 Many cities are also the name of the province in which it lies, so Muang is added in front of the city if it refers to that, rather than the whole area - if that makes sense!

 I really enjoyed Kanchanaburi and hoped to return.
 It's a chilled-out place with plenty of history.
 Ideally, I'd also catch a Mungkan home game.